 The walk notes include a short cut of 1½ km at the westernmost end of the island, although that misses out some fine views.

-More generally, you could make use of the frequent Southern Vectis buses to cut out one or more stages of the walk.
+More generally, you could make use of the frequent Southern Vectis buses to cut out the start or finish of the walk, eg. by taking the #7 from Yarmouth to start at Colwell Bay, or diverting into Freshwater to take it from there back to Yarmouth.

 Yarmouth is reached by Wightlink ferry from Lymington Pier, which is served by trains from Waterloo (changing at Brockenhurst).
 A through ticket to Yarmouth (IoW) includes the ferry crossing.
 The complete journey takes about 3 hours, so this is at the limit of what is feasible for a day trip from London.